manticoresoftware/manticoresearch-php/docs/nodes.md

         $response = $client->nodes->status($params);
 Tables
 ======
-Return list of current indexes
+Return list of current indexes.

+Result can be filtered by setting `pattern` (on index names) parameter of `body`.

         $params = [
             'body' => [